sayzlim/sayzlim.github.io/source/contact/index.md

 [@sayzlim](http://twitter.com/sayzlim)

 This is a small site maintained by myself.
-I live in Jakarta, so it might take some time to get back on your email.
+I live in Batam, a small island in Indonesia, so it might take some time to get back on your email.